mofosyne/arduino-gameboy-printer-emulator/README.md

 ![](gameboy_to_ghost_printer.png)

-## Findings
+## Research/Dev log

+### 2017-11-30

+* Time to wrap this up.
+I have pushed the arduino to it's maxium ability.
+The show stopper to futher dev is the puny ram.
+* Still cannot get CRC working.
+But don't really care anymore.
+Since its taking too much time to debug crc.
+Works good enough.
 * There is not enough time/ram to actually do much processing of the image in the arduino.
-Instead the image data has to be transferred raw to over serial at 115200baud via hex.
+Instead the image data has to be transferred raw to over serial at 115200baud via hex, and processed futher in the computer.

-# Example Output so far (2017-4-12)
+### 2017-4-12

+* Checksum works for init, inqiry, but not data, and possibly inqury.
+Possibly messed up the summation somehow.
+But I found that this may not matter, as the gameboy camera doesn't seem to check for it.
 * While checksum worked for short messages, the checksum system didn't work for the normal data bytes.
 But... it seems that the gameboy printer doesn't actually pay attention to the checksum bit.
 * Investigation with http://www.huderlem.com/demos/gameboy2bpp.html shows that this is actually encoded as "16 byte standard gameboy tile format".
 * According to http://furrtek.free.fr/?a=gbprinter&i=2 the `The GameBoy Camera buffers tile data by blocs of 2 20 tiles wide lines.`.

 ## My Face In BW